Ten Ways to Handle Losing a Job

-Unless necessary, do not incur new debt.
+If possible, do not incur new debt.
 When unemployed, it is important to maintain a strict budget in order to avoid unmanageable debt.
-The incurrence of new debt can easily lead to bigger financial problems than just unemployment.
+Acquiring new debt can easily lead to bigger financial problems than just unemployment.

-Contact creditors to request a temporary payment arrangement or a suspension of payments after losing a job.
-For example, in times with high unemployment some credit card companies are willing to arrange temporary payment plans with no interest.
+If necessary, contact your creditors to request a temporary payment arrangement or a suspension of payments after losing a job.
+For example, in times of high unemployment, some credit card companies are willing to agree to temporary payment plans with no interest.
 Many creditors would rather grant this type of request than risk a default on payments by the debtor.

 10. Deduct Job Hunting Expenses from Your Taxes

 The IRS allows job hunters to deduct certain expenses from their taxes if the taxpayer is seeking employment in the same line of work and the expenses exceed 2 percent of the taxpayer's adjusted gross income.
 Allowable expenses include travel and transportation costs, resume printing and mailing, fees from employment and outplacement agencies, and phone calls to prospective employers.